Bank monitoring incentives under moral hazard and adverse selection: Credible set

 \section{Credible set}

 In this section we come back to the case in which there are two types of banks in the market, and study the so--called credible set, which is formed by the pairs of value functions of the banks under the admissible contracts.
 As in \cite{cvitanic2013dynamics}, we do not expect all the points in the feasible set to correspond to a pair of reachable values of the banks under some admissible contract.
-We will therefore follow the approach initiated by \cite{cvitanic2013dynamics} and we will characterize the credible set.
+We will therefore follow the approach initiated by \cite{cvitanic2013dynamics} and we will characterise the credible set.
 We emphasise an important difference with \cite{cvitanic2013dynamics} though, in the sense that in our context, the credible set becomes dynamic as it depends on the current size of the pool.
 In this section we work with generic contracts $(\theta,D)\in\Theta\times\Dc$, not necessarily designed for a particular type of bank.